jariarkko/arch-model-t/principlesreduxredux.md

 For instance, encryption of data at rest or in use may assist in protecting information when an attacker gainst access to a server system.

+PRINCIPLE: Trust that information is handled appropriately, but verify that this is actually the case.

+It is not wise to merely trust that someone acts correctly, without mistakes, and does not misuse your information.
+When we send packets over the Internet, we encrypt them and know that they can only received by a specific party.
+Similarly, if we send information to a server, we can, for instance:

+* encrypt a message only to the actual final recipient, even if the server holds our message before it is delivered
+* verify (e.g., through confidential computing attestations) that the server runs a software that we know does not leak our information

 ## Tracking

 Information leakage is particularly harmful in situations where the information can be traced to an individual, such as is the case with any information that users would consider private, be it about messages to another users, browsing history, or even user's medical information.